hgcat-360/PotPlayer-Extension_yt-dlp/README.md

 ## Overview
 This is a script for **PotPlayer** extension, which enables PotPlsyer to play streaming video/audio on various sites.
+When opening url, PotPlayer would call ***yt-dlp.exe*** temporally and get a playable link from it.
-It follows supported sites or services of **yt-dlp**.
+Supported sites or services follow yt-dlp.

 As for YouTube videos, PotPlayer can basically play them without this extension,
 but it may be useful while YouTube restricts connections to external applications.
-YouTube urges users to log in to YouTube account, but PotPlayer does not have means to log in.
+YouTube urges users to log in to YouTube account, but PotPlayer does not have means to log in by itself.
-In that respect, yt-dlp extension can treat web cookies and login so PotPlayer can get work-around.
+yt-dlp extension can treat web cookies and login so PotPlayer could get around the restriction in some cases.